youssef-jeddi/ShadowFund/README.md

 Confidential investment vaults on Arbitrum.
 A whale depositing $1M and a retail user depositing $100 look **identical on-chain** — every depositor's amount, share balance, and yield are encrypted end-to-end via **iExec Nox**.
 The manager's strategy stays public, so depositors can vote with their capital without leaking their positions.

 🌐 **Live:** https://shadow-fund-tan.vercel.app

-🛠 Built for the iExec Vibe Coding Challenge — Confidential Vault track.
+🛠 Built for the iExec Vibe Coding Challenge.

 ---